 Lookman is the latest to earn that distinction after a fine season during which he helped the Super Eagles reach the final of the Africa Cup of Nations (AFCON), climaxing with a historic, match-winning performance for his club, Atalanta, in the UEFA Europa League final.

-For now, this is what that ranking looks like, in ascending order from lowest to highest.
+This is what that ranking looks like, in ascending order from lowest to highest.

 Nwankwo Kanu – 23rd, 1999